 - 1. At least 51% of the business is owned by low-income people; or, - 2.
-Low-income people work more than 75% of the labor hours worked at a business; or, - 3.
+Low-income people work more than 75% of the labor hours worked at a business; or. - 3.
 At least 25% of the business is owned by public housing residents or Section 8 residents (either tenant-based or project-based).

-Regarding the third option, NLIHC commented that setting a 25% threshold for public housing or Section 8 ownership of a business risks rewarding businesses that are merely front entities, a problem sometimes experienced with minority-owned and women-owned business programs.
+Regarding #3, NLIHC commented that setting a 25% threshold for public housing or Section 8 ownership of a business risks rewarding businesses that are merely "fronts," a problem sometimes experienced with minority-owned and women-owned business programs.
 For example, the other 75% of the owners could be regular business people who do not have the best interests of residents at heart.

-The final rule improves the third option by requiring a business to be one that is at least 51% owned and controlled by current public housing residents or Section 8 residents (either tenant-based or project-based).[pages 14&58 preamble; §75.5, page 146 text text]
+The final rule improves #3 by requiring a business to be one that is at least 51% owned and controlled by current public housing residents or Section 8 residents (either tenant-based or project-based).

-More about "Section 3 businesses" is on page 8.
+More about "Section 3 business" is on page 6.